Charishma608/MiniWageringGameApp/README.md

      # or
     yarn install
 ```
-3.**Configure Firebase**
+3.**Configure Firebase:**
-To use Firebase services in the app, you need to configure your Firebase project.
+###To use Firebase services in the app, you need to configure your Firebase project.
 Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/) if you haven't already.
 Then, obtain your Firebase configuration object:

 ```javascript
 const firebaseConfig = {